DomJWise/ooRexxDebugger/README.md

 - The first instruction in the method must be CALL TRACE('O') to deactivate tracing.
 This requirement means that expose (which must, when used, be the first instruction) cannot be used to access object variables so :-

-- Any object variables used in the method must be exposed as simple attributes using a bare (with no code) ::attribute get directive so they can be accessed in the method using e.g. self~x
+- Any object variables needed in the method must be accessed using attribute get methods created with bare (no code) ::attribute directives so they can be accessed in the method using e.g. self~x.
+To adhere to rule (1) the attribute get methods must themselves be unguarded

 This is not too difficult to code and a simple Point class below illustrates how to follow this pattern